 Coughs and colds are usually caused by infection with a germ called a virus.
 They normally clear away on their own, and antibiotic medicines are usually of no use.
 Paracetamol or ibuprofen may ease some of the symptoms.
 Make sure the child has enough to drink.

 Most coughs and colds are caused by germs called viruses.
 Many different viruses can infect the nose and throat.
 They are passed on by coughing and sneezing the virus into the air.
 An average preschool and primary school child has 3-8 coughs or colds per year.
+Some children will have more than this.
 Sometimes several coughs or colds occur one after the other.
-A child who lives with smokers has an increased risk of developing coughs and colds.
+A child who lives with smokers has an increased risk of developing coughs and colds, and the colds they get may last longer.

 - The common symptoms are a cough and a runny nose.
 The cough is often worse at night.
 Coughing does not damage the lungs.

-- In addition, a child may have a raised temperature (fever), a sore throat, headache, tiredness, and be off their food.
+- In addition, a child may have a raised temperature (fever), a sore throat, headache, and tiredness; they may be off their food.
 Sometimes children may be sick (vomit) after a bout of coughing.

 - A build-up of mucus behind the eardrums may cause dulled hearing or mild earache.